 - In the number of apps and cloud, big data and AI technologies being adopted.

 - And even in their own employee and customer expectations which are set by the revolution that’s been happening in the consumer tech in their lives.

-Such high level of dynamism has put tremendous stresses on business and IT groups across the company to speed up the painfully slow transformation programs.
-There are the two major problems holding back companies today: one is a technology gap in the technical capabilities required to for modern integrations and a social gap in the form of Business-IT divide.
+Such a high level of dynamism has put tremendous stresses on business and IT groups across the company to speed up the painfully slow transformation programs.
+There are the two major problems holding back companies today: one is a technology gap in the technical capabilities required for modern integrations and a social gap in the form of Business-IT divide.

 A new paradigm, Intelligent Automation, and supporting tooling based on a digital native approach is required to address these gaps and unlock the power of digital transformation in your business.

 The high rate of change across the board has created three fundamental problems that threaten the speed and even the ability of organizations to execute digital transformation effectively.